zarcebaron/maezissima/maezissima/wp-content/plugins/eventon/__README.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==
+= 2.2.5 (2014-1-27)
+ADDED: Event Location Name to eventTop
+ADDED: Custom fields can now have Wysiwyg editor or single line text field to enter data
+UPDATED: dynamic styles loading method to create a tangible eventon_dynamic_styles.css file instead of using admin-ajax.php to avoid long load times
+UPDATED: Appreance color picker UI and the ability to support pluggability
+UPDATED: Datepicker to consider start date when selecting end date
+FIXED: 3rd custom field value not showing on calendar
+FIXED: make sure settings page styles are loaded in page header

+NOTE: Make sure to click save on eventON appearance to save new styles

 = 2.2.4 (2014-1-12)
 FIXED: Custom meta field values not appearing correct on events page and calendar